alix-gao/alix-gao.github.io/_posts/2024-08-22-how-to-bring-up-threadx-on-xen.md

 ### step 14. mmap

-next, decouple the peripheral address space, as the peripheral addresses were previously hardcoded in `threadx.ld`. in reality, xen passes the allocated physical addresses (which are actually IPA) of the peripherals to the vm through the device tree.
+next, decouple the peripheral address space, as the peripheral addresses were previously hardcoded in `threadx.ld`. in reality, xen passes the allocated physical addresses (which are actually IPA) of the peripherals to the VM through the device tree.

 implement one function `mmap_dev` to convert device io addresses to virtual addresses: